matrix-org/syts/src/blueprints/README.md

 ### Usage

-ParaSyTS will execute blueprints in a virgin homeserver container, snapshot them, then tear it down.
-When tests ask for a given blueprint, ParaSyTS will spin up that image in a fresh container and inject that container's configuration to the test.
+ParaSyTS is responsible for executing blueprints and delivering the corresponding HS URLs to each test.